Kevklatman/DistributedFileSystem/README.md

+# notetoself

+right now to get bucket by name you run localhost5555/{whatever the bucket name is}

+but to get all buckets its 5555/buckets

 # Distributed File System

 An S3-compatible distributed file system with support for edge computing, implemented in Python.
 Supports local storage, AWS S3, and distributed node backends.